Asma Gull Hasan: Early life

 Asma Gull Hasan is the daughter of Malik M. Hasan and Seeme Gull Khan Hasan (co-founder of iSufiRock.com).
 She is the sister of film director and writer Muhammad Ali Hasan and cousin of Pakistani rock singer Salman Ahmad.
 She also has a sister, Aliya Gull Hasan and another brother, Rehan Khan Hasan.

 Hasan grew up in Pueblo, Colorado, where she snowboarded and rode horses as a child.
 Hasan explains that she calls herself a "cowgirl" based on the cowboy values of appreciating the outdoors, oneself, and other people.

 Hasan went on to receive her diploma from Groton School in 1993, where she graduated magna cum laude.
 She obtained a Bachelors in Arts from Wellesley College in 1997, graduating magna cum laude, as well as being named a Durant Scholar.
 And in 2001, she received her Juris Doctor from New York University.

 Career

 Writer

 Hasan is the author of three published works, including American Muslims: The New Generation (Continuum 2000), Why I Am A Muslim (HarperCollins Thorsons/Element 2004), and Red, White, and Muslim (HarperCollins 2008).
-All three books are non-fiction, dealing with the American Muslim movement through critical analysis and personal biography.

 As an American Muslim voice, Hasan has been chosen for educational presentations and missions by United States Department of State, in hopes of building better relations between Muslims and the United States.
 One such mission included sending Hasan to Ethiopia, where she spoke to people all over the country about the commonalities between Islamic and American culture, in hopes of building stronger relations between both countries.

 Interviews of her work as an author are often seen on C-SPAN's Book TV.